alex-punkster/Rocket.Chat/Rocket-Team/README.md

 9. Create Bucket an cloud storage for backups

 Work with Github actions:
 1. Create pipeline for deploying Rocket-chat application.
-After checkout and authentication in GCP runs deployment from manifests files of two Kubernetes pods: Mongo database and Chat application
+After checkout and authentication in GCP runs deployment from manifests files of two Kubernetes pods: Mongo database and Chat application.
+The pipeline is /.github/workflows/gcp.yml
 2. Create pipeline for deploying metrics and logging.
+It consists of Prometheus+Grafana stack for metrics and EFK stack for logging.
+Each stack deploys in its own namespace.
+At first, add helm repos for each app, then deploy these apps with helm-charts.
+The pipeline is /.github/workflows/Prometheus and EFK.yml
+Create pipeline for deploying Kasten app for backups.
+This application has been deployed with helm-chart too.
+The pipeline is /.github/workflows/kasten.yml

+Post-installation steps:
+1. Run Kasten app with port-forwarding `kubectl --namespace backup port-forward service/gateway 8080:8000`.
+The Kasten dashboard will be available at http://127.0.0.1:8080/k10/#/
+2. Add Bucket for storage backups
+3. Create backup policy for Rocket-chat application